DeNepo/precourse/suggested-study.md

 Some study links that can help you through the Precourse Assignments.
 Can't find what you're looking for?
 Head over to the [Study Book](https://hackyourfuture.github.io/study) for a whole lot more!

-Super detailed info with screenshots about setting up Linux within VirtualBox, git & GitHub SSH setup, repos, basic HTML/CSS/JS from thw wonderful [the Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations).
+Super detailed info with screenshots about setting up Linux within VirtualBox, git & GitHub SSH setup, repos, basic HTML/CSS/JS from the wonderful [the Odin Project](https://www.theodinproject.com/paths/foundations/courses/foundations).

 ## Being a Developer